The Importance of Project Management Credentials

 Who Should Apply?

-Whether you are in construction management; project execution; or project, program, or portfolio management, this could be an ideal program for you if you are looking for career development opportunities to enhance your knowledge and skill sets in managing large, complex projects.
+Whether you are in project, program, or portfolio management; construction management; or project execution, this could be an ideal program for you if you are looking for career development opportunities to enhance your knowledge and skill sets in managing large, complex projects.

 Career Opportunities for Graduates